gweebg/ipwatcher/README.md

   ...
 ```

-Event handlers don't need to be defined as they are compeletly optional.
+Event handlers don't need to be defined, as they are completely optional.
+Note that event actions have, by default, 60 seconds to execute, this behaviour can be changed by updating `watcher.max_execution_time`.

 ### Notification Settings